-Changes in economic or market circumstances affecting the profitability of a contract or the ease with which the obligations can be performed are not force majeure events.
-To be able to rely successfully on an FM clause, a business will need to show it is the FM event which is the primary cause of its non-performance.
-Refusal or deferral of payment (without more) may not be permitted under a FM clause, as the wording and circumstances will determine its effect.
+Changes in economic or market circumstances affecting the profitability of a contract or the ease with which the obligations can be performed quite probably are not FM events.
+To be able to rely successfully on an FM clause, a business usually will need to show it is the FM event which is the primary cause of its non-performance.